jeremiah-k/tx_to_mesh_plugin/README.md

 **Required**: You must specify the `channels` parameter in your configuration.
 This plugin will only process Matrix messages that are destined for the configured Meshtastic channels.

+**Important**: This plugin ignores direct messages (DMs) and only handles Matrix messages that should be relayed to specific Meshtastic channels.
+It does NOT handle commands sent via DM to the bot.

 **Channel Examples**:
 ```yaml
 # Monitor all channels (recommended for most use cases)